rayaman/multi/README.md

   print("Step Started!")
 end)
 step1:OnStep(function(self,pos)
-  if pos<=10 then -- what what is this? the step only goes to 10!!!
+  if pos<=10 then -- The step only goes to 10
     print("Stepping... "..pos)
    else
     print("How did I get here?")